 There’s heaps more to see and do in Oslo, of course.
 But I expect you have limited time, so I’ll give just two more suggestions; both are free.

-The first is the Opera House, rivaling that of Sydney in my opinion, with the white marble roof sloping gradually into the waters of the Oslo fjord.
+One of the top attractions in Norway is Oslo’s Opera House, rivaling that of Sydney in my opinion, with the white marble roof sloping gradually into the waters of the Oslo fjord.
 There always seems to be people taking a stroll on the roof, so join them.

 The second is Gustav Vigeland’s 212 life-sized nudes in Frogner Park.
 This evocative sculpture park shows human life in all its stages, from before birth to death.
 You’ll meet locals walking their dogs, having after-work beers, sunbathing, skateboarding and climbing on the statues (though that’s mostly kids).

 Head west to see the most beautiful places in Norway

 But we were going west, weren’t we?